urbanware-org/nomen/readme.txt

     Requirements

-        In order to use the project, Python 3.2 or higher is recommended, but it may also work with earlier versions.
+        In order to use Nomen, Python 3 (version 3.2 or higher recommended) must be installed.
+Compatibility with earlier versions is possible, but not guaranteed.

-        If you need a version that works with Python 2.x, you can also find one on the website of the project mentioned above.

-        However, version 2.3.6 is the last official release for the Python 2.x framework.

     Usage